miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/self-hosting.md

     Note:
     - When running in Docker, use 'network mode: host' for improved performance.
     - Alternatively, enable 'webRtcServerActive: true' mode for better scalability.
-*/
-const rtcMinPort = 40000;
+    - Make sure these port ranges are not blocked by the firewall, if they are, add the necessary rules */ const rtcMinPort = 40000;
 const rtcMaxPort = 40100;